MohitSharma-21/Engage-22-Project-Backend/README.md

 	```
 	{
 	  "token":  "string"
+	  "labeledFaceDescriptors":"json"
 	}
 	```
-	Response Code: `200`

--   `POST /api/auth/register/`
+-   `POST /api/auth/sign-up/`

-	Register a user in Django by taking the name, email, username and password as input.
+	Registers a user by taking the name and images(Base64Images) as input.

 	Request Body:
 	```
 	{
 	  "username": "string",
-	  "password": "string"
+	  "images_to_validate": "array of Base64 Images"
 	}
 	```
 	Response Body (Sample):
 	```
 	{
+	  "user": "string"
 	  "token":  "string"
 	}
 	```

--   `POST /api/auth/profile/`
+-   `GET /api/auth/profile/`

-	Retrieve the id and username of the logged in user.
+	Retrieves the id and username of the logged in user.
 Requires token in the Authorization header.

 	Response Body:
 	```